toregude/TTK7-MI-t-f-analysis/README.md

 To get the data go to [http://bnci-horizon-2020.eu/database/data-sets]() and download all the files on the 2. entry.
 This means all the SxT files and all the SxE files from x = 01 to 13.

-Then put them in a folder structure like the following in a matlab repo:
+Then put them in the folder named data like so:

-fix_data.m
 data/
 -S01T
 -S01E